Kathryn Flett: Career

 Flett began her career as a staff writer for i-D Magazine in 1985.
 This was followed by a period as features editor and fashion editor of The Face (1987-1989), three years as a freelancer, and then editor of Arena magazine from 1992–1995.

 In 1995, at the age of 31, Flett joined The Observer as associate editor of the magazine Observer Life, later becoming a features writer and TV critic on the newspaper.

-In 1997, Flett's husband of just 17 months had just left her and the couple were going through a messy divorce.
-Flett found an outlet for her grief by writing about the break-up in gory detail, week-by-week, in her Observer newspaper column.
+In 1997, Flett's husband of 17 months left her and the couple were going through a divorce.
+Flett found an outlet for her grief by writing about the break-up week-by-week in her Observer newspaper column.
 She published a book about the relationship, The Heart-shaped Bullet (ISBN 0330370383) in 1999.
+The book was often savagely reviewed, including an infamous stinker in her own paper by psychologist Oliver James; Flett then wrote about this experience in Elle magazine.

 Since 2004, Flett has starred in the BBC TV's Grumpy Old Women series and, in 2008, was a judge on Channel 4's Miss Naked Beauty.
-Her first novel, Separate Lives, was published July 2012 by Quercus Books.
-Her latest book "Outstanding" was published in April 2016 by Quercus books.
+Her first novel, Separate Lives, was published in 2012 by Quercus Books.
+Her latest book,Outstanding, was published in 2016 by Quercus.

 Flett was given an honorary M.Litt by the University of Brighton in 2015.

 In April 2016, Flett began writing a fortnightly restaurant review column in The Daily Telegraph.